top of page

 • WTE facilities support local economies, buying goods and services from local vendors to help perform regular maintenance on the infrastructure and technical equipment.

-• Waste-to-energy is recognized as a progressive waste and energy technology around the world.
+• Waste-to-energy is recognized as a advanced waste and energy technology around the world.
 The European Union and U.S. EPA recognize Waste-to-Energy as preferable to landfills

 • Waste-to-energy facilities are located in many major cities in Europe, including Paris, Dublin, Vienna and Copenhagen